Corixidae: Morphology and ecology

 Unlike their relatives the backswimmers (Notonectidae), who swim upside down, Corixidae swim right side up.
 It is easy to tell the two types of insects apart simply by looking at the swimming position.

-Corixidae are unusual among the aquatic Hemiptera in that some species are non-predatory, feeding on aquatic plants and algae instead of insects and other small animals.
-They use their straw-like mouthparts to inject enzymes into plants.
-The enzymes digest the plant material, letting the insect suck the liquified food back through its mouthparts and into its digestive tract.
-However, most species are not strictly herbivorous and can even be completely predatory, like those of the subfamily Cymatiainae.
-In fact, Corixidae have a broad range of feeding styles: carnivorous, detritivorous, herbivorous and omnivorous.
+Corixids mainly forage in the benthic zone, feeding on algae, protozoa, and other small aquatic organisms such as larvae and brine shrimp.
+They use their straw-like mouthparts to inject enzymes into their food.
+The enzymes digest the material, letting the insect suck the liquified food back through its mouthparts and into its digestive tract.
+Different subgroups in the family display a variety of feeding styles, such as detritivorous, herbivorous, omnivorous, or completely carnivorous such as the subfamily Cymatiainae.

 Some species within this family are preyed upon by a number of amphibians including the rough-skinned newt (Taricha granulosa).

 The reproductive cycle of Corixidae is annual.
-Eggs are typically oviposited (deposited) on submerged plants, sticks, or rocks.
-In substrate limited waters (waters without many submerged oviposition sites), every bit of available substrate will be covered in eggs.
+Eggs are typically laid on a variety of underwater objects, such as submerged plants, sticks, rocks, or even crayfish.
+Eggs typically hatch within two weeks.
+In waters without many submerged oviposition sites, every bit of available substrate will be covered in eggs.

+It is common for adults to overwinter but may be found swimming underneath the ice or trapped in air pockets within.
+Dispersal flights are common in many species and may be carried as high as 5,000 feet in the air.
+Many genera in Corixidae use stridulation to attract mates, and some songs are species- and sex-specific.